 Clogged drains are one of the most common plumbing problems that homeowners run into.
 The telltale sign of a clogged drain is that water can no longer go down it easily.
 It either moves very sluggishly or just sits there maintaining the same water level.
 From kitchen sinks to showers and toilets, any drain in your house can become clogged.
 While there are ways you can take care of a clog at home, most homeowners would rather skip the dirty job and prevent clogs from forming in the first place.

 There are a few key ways you can prevent clogs.
 Keep in mind that the type of drain matters.
 For preventing toilet clogs, you need to be sure that only dissolvable waste is being flushed down the toilet.
 Toilet drains are only designed to handle toilet paper, which dissolves quickly once wet.
 Flushing other materials like paper towels, baby wipes or female hygiene products will almost certainly result in a clog.

 Other bathroom drains like showers and sinks are usually clogged by hair or soap.
 You can install a hair catcher over the drain in the shower or bathtub to prevent hair from entering the drain and blocking it.

 Plumbing Repair Experts in Southern California

-When something goes wrong with your home plumbing, We Care Plumbing, Heating, Air, and Solar is here to help!
+When something goes wrong with your home plumbing, We Care Plumbing, Heating and Air is here to help!
 We’ll come out to your place to conduct a thorough inspection of the plumbing, assess the damage and make timely repairs.
 Our goal is to have your system back up and running again as soon as possible.
 We also want to keep it working properly for years to come.